Param Singh (consultant)

-Param Singh MBE (Punjabi: ਪਰਮ ਸਿੰਘ) is a British business and technology consultant, charity founder and reality television personality.
+Paramdeep Singh Bhatia MBE (Punjabi: ਪਰਮ ਸਿੰਘ) is a British business and technology consultant, charity founder and reality television personality.
 He has worked for various companies including the Ford Motor Company, Rolls-Royce, Sainsbury's, Accenture and MetLife.
-Singh was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours.
+Singh was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for voluntary services to minority communities.